 \subsection{Steering Vector Construction Dataset}

-For the baselines that rely on global activation steering vectors specifically \textbf{Activation Steering (AS)} and the steering component of \textbf{Conditional Activation Steering (CAST)} we construct distinct positive and negative datasets to compute the steering directions.
+For the baselines that rely on global activation steering vectors-specifically \textbf{Activation Steering (AS)} and the steering component of \textbf{Conditional Activation Steering (CAST)}-we construct distinct positive and negative datasets to compute the steering directions.

 We utilize 100 harmless instructions sampled from the \textbf{Alpaca} dataset \cite{taori2023alpaca} to serve as neutral bases.
 We then apply the template sets defined in the main paper (Section~\ref{sec:eapig}) to generate large-scale contrastive sets: